nibble-4bits/aws-local-stepfunctions/README.md

 ### Basic usage

-The simplest way to use the CLI is by passing either the `-d, --definition` or the `-f, --definition file` option, along with the input(s) for the state machine.
+The simplest way to use the CLI is by passing either the `-d, --definition` or the `-f, --definition-file` option, along with the input(s) for the state machine.
 For example:

 ```sh
 local-sfn \